Please note: Enquiries for students with Special Circumstances for 2021 have closed as of Friday 3 September.

 SIDE’s Referral Program provides for students who have special circumstances that impact on school attendance/engagement.
 The Program is coordinated by SIDE’s school psychologists.

 SIDE’s school psychologists gather information from a number of sources to assess eligibility (the family, the student’s current school and clinician/specialist).

-To be eligible for the Referral Program there must be:
+To be eligible for the Referral Program the student must be:

-- Evidence that the student is genuinely unable to attend a regular school or an alternative education program
+- genuinely unable to attend a regular school or an alternative education program, and

-- Ongoing counselling, treatment or other appropriate intervention.
+- receiving ongoing counselling, treatment or other appropriate intervention.

-Enrolment in the Referral Program is not considered to be a long term alternative to regular schooling.
+Enrolment in the Referral Program is not a long term alternative to regular schooling.
 Students need to be working towards reintegration back into a school or alternative program.

 Categories of eligibility:

-To make an enquiry about the Referral Program for a K-6 student with special circumstances, contact SIDE Primary K-6 or by phone on +61 8 9242 6347.
+To make an enquiry about the Referral Program for a K-6 student with special circumstances, phone on +61 8 9311 1447.
 A SIDE school psychologist will contact you to determine if the student is eligible.

 SIDE’s receipt of an application for enrolment does not necessarily confirm enrolment.